rluceropdx/cs523-rust/README.md

 ## Acknowledgments

-Chat GPT helped with converting Vector to [bool; 8] as well as unwrapping Option<String>
+Chat GPT helped with converting Vector to [bool; 8] as well as unwrapping Option<String>.
+Also helped to demonstrate examples of Rust tests.

 I used Bart Massey's LICENSE.txt as example for mine.